-There are 23 medical schools in the Australian and New Zealand Higher Education system accredited through the AMC.
-They are both undergraduate and graduate medical programs.
-The national and international literature on digital capabilities in medical schools has been explored, which shows many innovative medical education programs which are working hard to integrate digital technologies across medical school programs - see sample case studies on page 22.
-However, overall there is a gap in current medical school curricula pertaining to the integration of digital capabilities into medical school curricula, teaching and learning, and assessment programs in national and international medical school programs.
-Showing this is a challenge for medical educators worldwide, Ken Masters (2017) in Medical Teacher Article AMEE Guide 2017 -Preparing the medical student for the ePatient acknowledges that 'medical teachers and professionals may wonder where to find time and space in the curriculum' (for learning about eHealth) but goes on to argue that 'educators and doctors need to recognise that patients will use the Internet and apps irrespective of guidance'.
+The AMC accredits both undergraduate and graduate medical programs for 23 medical schools in the Australian and New Zealand Higher Education system.
+National and international literature on digital capabilities in medical schools shows many innovative medical education programs are working hard to integrate digital technologies - see sample case studies on page 22.
+However, overall there is a gap in the integration of digital capabilities into medical school curricula, teaching and learning, and assessment programs in national and international medical school programs.

+Showing digital health is a challenge for medical educators worldwide, Ken Masters (2017) in Medical Teacher Article AMEE Guide 2017 - Preparing the medical student for the ePatient acknowledges that 'medical teachers and professionals may wonder where to find time and space in the curriculum' (for learning about eHealth) but goes on to argue that 'educators and doctors need to recognise that patients will use the Internet and apps irrespective of guidance'.
 In this way, he argues for an increased focus in medical school training on eHealth and the context of the ePatient for medical education providers internationally.
 It is important to note that patients' needs, digital literacy and care preferences are varied.

 In the pre-digital age, the patient-doctor relationship was one where the doctor had the expertise and the relationship with patients was to convey information and enact care.
 Nowadays, patients are more likely to have done their 'homework'.
 They will bring prior knowledge and information into the consulting room and regardless of whether this information is correct or incorrect, they will expect the doctor to take this into account.
 Equally, patients will come to the consultation with a lived experience and cultural expectations, norms and health practices which needs to be acknowledged and valued within the patient and doctor relationship.
 This requires a different type of preparation of future doctors in medical education.